Kōdō Sawaki: Zazen and Buddha Nature

-Sawaki stated zazen is becoming a Buddha while you are still deluded person as is zazen not the way of the world but is the way of the Buddhas and patriarchs which means zazen is renouncing the world.
-Sawaki felt that even though people become ordained their delusions don't disappear but when they practice zazen they have the posture of the Buddha and therefore zazen is the Buddha leaving delusions as they are.
+Sawaki stated zazen is becoming a Buddha while you are still a deluded person, as zazen is not the way of the world but the way of the Buddhas and patriarchs, which means zazen is renouncing the world.
+Sawaki felt that even though people become ordained, their delusions don't disappear, but when they practice zazen, they have the posture of the Buddha and therefore zazen is the Buddha leaving delusions as they are.
 He taught that one must not ever lose sight of impermanence.
 If one truly sees impermanence you are a Buddha with each exhale and a Buddha with each inhale.
 You have everything then and there and no reason to think about preserving in the future.
 He also saw zazen as an ideal state saying the Buddha is where humans thoughts disappear and birth and death are no more, where likes and dislikes disappear, and whatever is fine which is the ideal of zazen.